 - United States District Courts: Northern, Eastern, Central & Southern Districts of California

-- United States Court of Appeals, Third & Ninth Circuit
+- United States Court of Appeals for the Third & Ninth Circuits

 - United States District Court: Eastern District of Michigan